zesterer/zte/README.md

 - `Ctrl + S`: Save the current buffer
 - `Ctrl + N`: Create a new buffer (currently not useful until saving buffers with new names is implemented, use `Ctrl + O` instead to create a new file)

-- `Ctrl + B`: Switch the current editor pane to a new buffer
+- `Ctrl + B`: Switch the current editor pane between recent buffers
 - `Ctrl + Q`: Close the current buffer (unsaved data will be lost)

 ### Misc